Orange City Area Health System Emergency Medicine Services

 Each of these individuals have taken classes, passed tests, demonstrated skills and committed to continuing education to be able to provide care.
 They have invested personal time, and often personal finances, to receive this training and ongoing education.

 Because they are the first to touch the patient and then hand off that patient’s care to others, there is rarely time for thank you’s or recognition of the care they have provided.
 They often do this work at odd hours and in difficult situations.
-Please also consider that the five services that receive their medical direction from the OCAHS hospital (Orange City, Alton, Granville, Hospers and Paullina) handled roughly 1000 calls combined in 2015.
+Please also consider that the five services that receive their medical direction from the OCAHS hospital (Orange City, Alton, Granville, Hospers and Paullina) handled roughly 480 calls and assisted 4,580 patients in the Emergency Room (ER) in 2023.

 So if you know somebody serving in one of these positions, please be sure to thank them.
 Even if you never have to call for their help, it is good to know there are committed people in these positions available to help their neighbors.
 Please also consider if you’re being called to serve in one of these positions.
 Without teams of many people, we won’t have these services available in our communities.
 Consider how difficult it would be to get the needed treatment in the time of emergency without your local ambulance team.
 Be sure to support them.